AsteriskAmpersand/Ice-Stable/README.md

 - Clutch Claw Weapon Attack:
   - Finisher Hit:
     - Partbreak Modifier increased to 2.0x (up from 1.0x).
-    - > Compensates for the first four hits having a Partbreak Mod of 0.0x.
+    - > This change compensates for the first four hits having a Partbreak Modifier of 0.0x.

 #### 【 Bug Fixes 】 ####
 - Attempting to use "Kinsect: Harvest Extract" after dodging sideways to the left, will now correctly send the kinsect out.
 Previously, this would result in using "Thrust" or "Strong Thrust".